 2.10 If any such charges to an End User are outstanding 30 days after the due date, being charges in respect of the period during which emergency restoration shall have been provided by the Range Holder, the Range Holder shall invoice the Gaining CP under this Agreement.

-2.11 For the avoidance of doubt, the provisions of paragraphs 2.9 and 2.10 also apply to the emergency restoration process on “Return to Range Holder” and paragraphs 2.9 and 2.10 shall be construed accordingly.
+2.11 For the avoidance of doubt, the provisions of paragraphs 2.9 and 2.10 also apply to the emergency restoration process on “Return to Range Holder” (as per the Process Manuals) and paragraphs 2.9 and 2.10 shall be construed accordingly.

-2.12 Each Party shall take all reasonable steps to ensure that a person applying to be its NGN Service Provider pursuant to NGNP is adequately vetted prior to being accepted to minimise the risk of PRS Fraud and the Artificial Inflation of Traffic and to ensure compliance with the requirements of the Phone-paid Services Authority.
-Each Party shall take all reasonable steps to ensure that such person applying to be its NGN Service Provider will offer such service in good faith.

-2.13 Each Party shall take all reasonable endeavours to agree adequate safeguards to prevent and detect PRS Fraud and the Artificial Inflation of Traffic in connection with Calls made pursuant to this Schedule.
-Where appropriate the Parties shall co-operate with Third Party Operators to prevent and detect PRS Fraud and the Artificial Inflation of Traffic.
+2.12 Each Party shall take all reasonable endeavours to agree adequate safeguards to prevent and detect PRS Fraud and Artificial Inflation of Traffic in connection with Calls made pursuant to this Schedule.
+This should include ensuring adequate vetting has been performed on the Party providing the NGN service.
+Where appropriate the Parties shall co-operate with Third Party Operators to prevent and detect PRS Fraud and Artificial Inflation of Traffic.

 3. Subsequent Portability